HarrisonAllen/pebble-gbc-graphics/README.md

 1. Create the spritesheet using the [2bpp palette](https://raw.githubusercontent.com/HarrisonAllen/pebble-gbc-graphics/main/assets/2bpp.gpl)
     * For the easiest setup, just modify [SampleTilesheet.xcf](https://github.com/HarrisonAllen/pebble-gbc-graphics/raw/main/assets/tilesheets/SampleTilesheet.xcf).
 The image should already be in an indexed color mode, and the palette should already exist as `Colormap of image #xx` in the Palettes window (`Windows`->`Dockable Dialogs`->`Palettes`).
     * To convert a preexisting image to a 2bpp palette, you can change the image color mode by going to `image`->`mode`->`indexed`->`Use custom palette`->Select `2bpp` from the list.
 [This guide](https://daviesmediadesign.com/how-to-install-custom-palettes-in-gimp/) may or may not do the trick if you want to add the palette to your installation
-    * I prefer to create my tilesheets in a ribbon, but they can be in any shape.
+    * I prefer to create my tilesheets as a ribbon (all tiles in a line), but they can be in any shape.
 Just keep in mind that the conversion script will scan your tilesheet from left to right, top to bottom, one tile at a time.
 2. Export the tilesheet as a `.png` file
     * ![SampleTilesheet.png](https://raw.githubusercontent.com/HarrisonAllen/pebble-gbc-graphics/main/assets/tilesheets/SampleTilesheet.png)
 3. From the command line, run the [`convert_tilesheet.py`](https://github.com/HarrisonAllen/pebble-gbc-graphics/blob/main/assets/helper-scripts/convert_tilesheet.py) script with your filename as arguments